 Accelerated Master's Program

-The accelerated admission program allows qualified undergraduate students to double-count coursework in their senior year toward both their bachelor's degree and MPA degree.
+The accelerated Master's program allows qualified undergraduate students to double-count coursework in their senior year toward both their bachelor's degree and MPA degree.

 Students from any major with a GPA of 3.4 or higher are eligible to be nominated for the accelerated program.
 Nominated students must have earned 90 credit hours before they can begin taking graduate courses.

 During their senior year, selected students are permitted to take up to 12 hours total of graduate coursework that can double-count toward an MPA degree.

 Time to Degree